McGrath Breast Care Nurses

-As a result of Jane’s passion for the need to create more breast care nurse roles to support Australian families experiencing breast cancer, and her commitment to sourcing additional funding, the McGrath Foundation signed a contract with the Australian Government Department of Health and Ageing in June 2008 for the funding of breast care nurse support in an additional 44 communities nationwide over the next four years.
+As a result of Jane’s passion for the need to create more breast care nurse roles to support families experiencing breast cancer in Australia, and her commitment to sourcing additional funding, the McGrath Foundation signed a contract with the Australian Government Department of Health and Ageing in June 2008 for the funding of breast care nurse support in an additional 44 communities nationwide over the next four years.

 The McGrath Foundation has worked closely with all state and territory health departments, as well as nominated area health services, to determine areas of need and therefore the locations for the additional McGrath Breast Care Nurses.